tduchnowski/lingo-cards-bot/README.md

 So far the database contains 5 languages: Polish, Russian, Spanish, Poruguese and Italian.
 Each of them have around 10-13k lemmas in it.
 These lemmas are categorized into 3 groups: most frequent words (75th percentile and higher), pretty common (the middle ground - from 25th to 75th percentile), and less frequent words (below 25th percentile).

 ![](lingocards.gif)

-TODOs:
-  - testing
-  - rewriting the scripts for generating translations and lemmas in Go
-  - maybe the ability for users to save word cards for later review
-  - add more languages